caiques121/Portifolio/metacritic/README.md

 ## Appendix

-This code is developed in Python using Selenium and Pandas.
+This code was developed in Python using Selenium and Pandas.

 The .csv file in the 'output' folder contains a sample of the collected data.
 It contains the columns:
 - Game